mc0918/RetireUp_Coding_Test/README.md

 4. log on to AWS console, navigate to the newly created bucket
 5. click on the bucket, click on properties, turn on static website hosting

+Some caveats:
+1. cloudBuild will create a bucket.
+Running it twice will produce an error.
+If the bucket already exists try "npm run build && npm run cloudDeploy".
-The table will appear empty as there is some CSS conflicts occurring as of now.
+2. The table will appear empty as there are some CSS conflicts occurring as of now.
 Inspect element to view the values.

 ### Components ###
 There are 3 custom components in this application: Table, Row, and Header.